 List of schools that meet the 15% Language Group Requirement

-Information and resources to assist local educational agencies regarding parent notification requirements.
+Information and resources to assist local educational agencies (LEAs) regarding parent notification requirements.

 Information for the field of what items are authorized for expenditure purposes.